josiegerer/awt-pj-ws2425-analytics-dashboard-1/README.md

 For testing with an external Moodle instance (not using Docker locally), follow these steps:

 1. **Start the Django Server:**
-   Run the necessary backend services by executing `docker-compose up` (if not using Docker, set up the necessary services manually).
-Ensure the database settings in `settings.py` are configured to use `"postgresdb"` as the host.
+   Run the necessary backend services by executing `docker-compose up` (if not using Docker, set up the required services manually).
+Ensure that the database settings in `settings.py` are configured to use `"postgresdb"` as the host.

 2. **Set Up the Database and Initialize Django:**
    If necessary, configure the backend and create the required database tables by executing the following command: